twingly/ecco/README.md

     bundle exec rake install

+### Integration tests

+The tests needs a MySQL server with replication enabled.
+Ecco includes a Vagrant machine that can be used for this.

+Just start it before running the tests

+    vagrant up

+*Note: Stop any local mysql servers first as it forwards mysql to localhost:3306.*

 ## Release

 To release a new version, update the version number in `version.rb`, and then run